Infrared Heaters

 The History of Infrared Heaters

-Infrared radiation was first discovered in 1800 by a German-British astronomer named Sir William Herschel during an experiment with a spectrometer.
-He used the spectrometer, which he invented, to measure the magnitude of radiant energy at different wavelengths.
+Infrared radiation was first identified in 1800 by German-British astronomer Sir William Herschel during an experiment using a spectrometer of his own invention.
+He employed the device to measure radiant energy at various wavelengths, leading to the discovery of infrared light.

 Infrared Heater Applications